NoLtour/Uni-notes/Electrical and electronic systems/4 AC circuits/2 AC Passive components/inductance in AC.md

 >> $\angle$ is from [[phasor representation]]

 ![[Pasted image 20220428110539.png]]

-- Inductors produce a voltage drop proportional to how quickly current through them changes over time.
--

 ### Theory
 We know the equation for [[complex numbers for representing AC|AC with complex numbers]] and [[inductor#^52f189|an inductor]] so: